coralcarl/pricetrackr/README.md

    - `last_seen` — last known price (auto-updated)
    - `retries` — failed fetch count (auto-updated)

-   Each key can be overwritten by the specific item.
-For example: You could specify a custom webhook for each one.
+   Each key can be set either by the item or on the global level via DEFAULT.

 ## Usage